rm-controls/rm_controllers/robot_state_controller/README.md

 ### Hardware interface type

-+ `JointStateInterface` Used to get the names and data of different joints.
++ `JointStateInterface` Used to get the positions of different joints.
-+ `RobotStateInterface` Used to get tf buffer data of different robot states.
++ `RobotStateInterface` Used to obtain and maintain the transformation relationship of each link of the entire robot.

 ## Installation